REPORTING SEXUAL ASSAULT

 Saint Charles Borromeo Seminary expressly prohibits retaliation against faculty, staff, or students who in good faith, make reports of violations of this policy.
 In addition, knowingly and intentionally making a false report of a violation of this policy is prohibited.
 Members of the campus community who take adverse action against someone who reports a violation of this policy, intimidates, threatens or otherwise engages in retaliation is subject to disciplinary action, up to and including termination of their employment or expulsion from the Seminary.

 Sexual assault awareness and prevention programming will be made available throughout the academic year.
-The programming will be conducted in conjunction with the Deans of Men and the Safety Department and will include:
+The programming will be conducted in conjunction with the Deans of Men and the Safety Department.

 XI.
 Complaint Filing Process